 Chris was born and raised in St. George and has lived in the Washington County area her entire life.
 She has a great love for Southern Utah.
 She graduated from Dixie High School and attended Dixie State University and Brigham Young University.

 Chris was employed by Moore Business Forms for 16 years with the majority of time spent in purchasing and inventory control.
 After leaving Moore, she obtained her real estate agent license and later her real estate broker license.
 She has served on the Washington County Board of Realtor Directors and was selected to be one of 13 participates statewide for the charter class of Leadership UAR 2000.
 Chris worked as the Key Accounts Manager for The Spectrum and was then promoted to the General Manager of the Pioneer Shopper.
 Chris was hired in 2008 to be the Executive Director of the Washington County Council on Aging.
 Chris currently serves on numerous state and local boards and committees dealing with the aging population issues.

-Chris is married to Dean Holliday; they have 2 children and 8 grandchildren.
+Chris is married to Dean Holliday; they have 2 children, 8 grandchildren, and 3 great grandchildren.
 She loves to read, travel, spend time with family, ride UTV’s and is always ready for any type of new adventure.